Inside the Open Metadata and Governance (OMAG) Server Platform

 The OMAG server platform provides the server environment for running open metadata and governance services.
 It hosts one or more OMAG servers.
 Each server is configured to support specific open metadata and governance services.
 Thus each server performance a specific role in an deployment landscape.

-The OMAG server platform supports three broad groups of services:
+The OMAG server platform supports four broad groups of services:

 - Server Origin Service - used to determine the type and level of the OMAG server platform.

-- Administration Services - used to configure and manage logical OMAG servers running inside the OMAG server platform.
+- Administration Services - used to configure and manage the OMAG servers running inside the OMAG server platform.

 - Open Metadata and Governance Services - used to work with metadata and govern the assets of an organization.